hamedhaghighi/ML-assisted-annotation/README.md

 <!--
 *Figure1.
 An overview of the ML-ADA pipeline* -->
 ## **Installation**
-The installation been tested on Ubuntu 22.04.
+The installation has been tested on Ubuntu 22.04.

 **Step 1.** Clone the GitHub repository: